pixelated/pixelated-user-agent/README.md

 $ source ~/.virtualenv/pixelated/bin/activate
 ```

-5) There's a bug in a LEAP library that can't handle symlinks to your local GPG installation.
+5) (optional) If you want to run the tests in your IDE on your host machine outside of vagrant, there's a bug in a LEAP library that can't handle symlinks to your local GPG installation.
 To fix it, add the path to your GPG binary to your $PATH so that it is found before the symlink in `/usr/local/bin` (or similar)

 6) Log into the VM: